Skip to main content

 • May 18, 2027: Request a review of administrative data used for the Part D Patient Safety Star Ratings measures for the 2026 measurement year for the 2028 Star Ratings.

-CMS’ fact sheet on the Advance Notice is available here.
+CMS’ fact sheet on the Rate Announcement is available here.

 How Forvis Mazars Can Help

 Forvis Mazars helps MA plans and other payors develop regulatory excellence to maintain compliance and strategically navigate evolving policies.
-If you have questions about the CY 2027 MA rate Advance Notice and how it may impact your organization, please reach out to our professionals.
+If you have questions about the CY 2027 MA Rate Announcement and how it may impact your organization, please reach out to our professionals.

 Related FORsights